bufbuild/protoc-gen-validate/README.md

 PGV requires no additional runtime dependencies from the existing generated code.

 **Note**: by default **example.pb.validate.go** is nested in a directory structure that matches your `option go_package` name.
 You can change this using the protoc parameter `paths=source_relative:.`.
 Then `--validate_out` will output the file where it is expected.
-See Google's protobuf documenation or [packages and input paths](https://github.com/golang/protobuf#packages-and-input-paths) or [parameters](https://github.com/golang/protobuf#parameters) for more information.
+See Google's protobuf documentation or [packages and input paths](https://github.com/golang/protobuf#packages-and-input-paths) or [parameters](https://github.com/golang/protobuf#parameters) for more information.

 There's also support for the `module=example.com/foo` flag [described here](https://developers.google.com/protocol-buffers/docs/reference/go-generated#invocation).